 Orangutans are highly intelligent with an ability to reason and think.
-This large, gentle red ape is one of our closest relatives, sharing 98% of our DNA.
+These large, gentle red apes are one of our closest relatives, sharing 97% of our DNA.

-• Pongo pygmaeus pygmaeus is the most endangered species of the Bornean Orangutans with an estimated population of between 1,500 to 3,500 individuals.
-Found in Western Kalimantan and also in Sarawak.
+- Pongo pygmaeus pygmaeus, or Northwest Bornean orangutan, is the most endangered of the Bornean orangutans, with an estimated population of 4520.
+This subspecies is endemic to northwest Kalimantan and Sarawak.

-You can only tell the difference between these three subspecies by DNA testing.
+You can only tell the difference between these three Bornean subspecies by DNA testing.

-At BOS, we have all three types in our care, so when returning them to the wild we must ensure they go to their endemic areas in Indonesian Borneo.
+At BOS, we have all three Bornean subspecies in our care, so when returning them to the wild, we must ensure they go to their endemic areas in Indonesian Borneo, where we work.

 Bornean Orangutan Sumatran Orangutan

-It’s estimated that there are fewer than 7,000 Sumatran Orangutans and 50,000 Bornean Orangutans living in the wild today.
-The Sumatran Orangutan is listed as critically endangered and the Bornean Orangutan as endangered.
+Scientists estimate that there are fewer than 14,000 Sumatran orangutans and about 57,000 Bornean orangutans living in the wild today.
+In the IUCN Red List, both are listed as critically endangered.

-They are regarded as an ‘umbrella species’, which means they are pivotal in creating the necessary environment for the thousands of fauna and flora that make up the biodiversity of the South East Asian rain forest.
+Orangutans are ‘umbrella species’, which means they are pivotal in creating the necessary environment for the thousands of fauna and flora that make up the biodiversity of the South East Asian rainforest.

-Its arboreal tree-swinging journeys help to spread tree seeds – in fact some trees can only germinate when they have passed through its gut.
+They are the largest arboreal mammals in the world, and their tree-swinging journeys help to spread seeds – in fact, some trees can only germinate when they have passed through the gut of an orangutan.

 Orangutans are predominately frugivorous, with over 100 types of fruit typically recorded in their diet from any one site.
-However they have a very wide diet which includes flowers, leaves, the cambium layer of bark; the inner pith of rattans, pandans, gingers and palms; termites, ants and other invertebrates; honey, fungi and on very rare occasions have been observed to eat small mammals.
-They need to rely on these foods during periods of fruit-shortage and also develop large fat reserves to help them through extreme periods of food shortage, or ‘fruit-crunch periods.
+However, they have a very wide diet which includes flowers, leaves, the cambium layer of bark; the inner pith of rattans, pandans, gingers and palms; termites, ants and other invertebrates; honey, fungi and on very rare occasions have been observed to eat small mammals.
+They need to rely on these foods during periods when fruits are rare and also to develop large fat reserves to help them through extreme periods of food shortage, or ‘fruit-crunch’ periods.
 Orangutans are important dispersal agents of fruit seeds, either by passing seeds through their digestive tract or by carrying and discarding seeds as they move through the trees, thus playing a key role in forest ecology and regeneration.